soarlab/lgbtq-problem-set/README.md

 * A given student scores 100%?
 * A given student scores at least 80%?
 * Two or more students score at least 60%?
-Also:
-* Is it possible for all students to get different scores?
+* Also, is it possible for all students to get different scores?
 Why or why not?

 **14)** A small civil rights non-profit is selecting 3 of its 15 employees to form a task force focused on voting rights.
 * How many such task forces could they possibly select?